 Where in the world have you been diving?
 Do you plan to continue doing this job in other places?

-I’ve dived in and around most places in South East Asia, as well as around India and the Maldives.
+I’ve dived in and around most places in Southeast Asia, as well as around India and the Maldives.
 I’ve also dived in Australia, Turkey, and the Pacific coast of America.
 Ideally, I would love to continue this job in many other places and use it as an opportunity to travel.
-Visa permitting, this would be the dream. 🙂
+Visa permitting, this would be the dream!

 What is it like living in Goa?

 The diving is one of the reasons I love Goa.
 The waters around here are still relatively unexplored, and even though the visibility isn’t great, there’s plenty of marine life to spot.
-What’s more, water is usually the perfect temperature, allowing one to dive with a just a skin suit or even rash guard and surf shorts (see this water temperature guide).
+What’s more, water is usually the perfect temperature, allowing you to dive with a just a skin suit or even rash guard and surf shorts (see this water temperature guide).
 Honestly, that’s one of the things I like most about Goa – the ability to just be as free as you want in the ocean without freezing!

 What do you do in Goa when you aren’t diving?